 - Feelings of sadness

-The most obvious outward signs and symptoms of severe depression, are a loss of interest in daily activities that have previously been a normal part of your everyday life.
+The most obvious outward sign of depression is the loss of interest in daily activities that have previously been a normal part of your everyday life.
 For example, a person experiencing depression major depressive disorder or postpartum depression may have unexplained weight gain when they were previously focused on healthy living and weight consciousness.

-***Important Note: If you’re struggling with bouts of depression and have thoughts of death or suicidal thoughts - reach out to the National Suicide Prevention Lifeline immediately to speak with a counselor 24-hours a day.
+***Important Note: If you are struggling with bouts of depression and have thoughts of death or suicidal thoughts - reach out to the National Suicide Prevention Lifeline at 1-800-273-8255 immediately to speak with a counselor 24-hours a day.

 Counseling Helps Depression

 One of the most effective types of treatment for depression is counseling.
 Talking to a therapist about your feelings is invaluable.
-You’ll be able to express what you’re struggling with and get the treatment you need.
+You will be able to express what you are struggling with and get the treatment you need.
 Depression can feel incredibly overwhelming, weighing you down, but a counselor is trained to recognize the symptoms and help you work through them.
-They’ll teach you coping skills, and you’ll learn to manage depression without feeling hopeless.
+They will teach you coping skills, and you will learn to manage depression without feeling hopeless.

-One of the hardest things about getting help when you’re depressed is believing you can get better.
-When you work with a counselor, they’ll show you that there is hope, and you can heal.
+One of the hardest things about getting help when you are depressed is believing you can get better.
+When you work with a counselor, they will show you that there is hope, and you can heal.

-Our online platform here at BetterHelp.com is designed to provide the more than 500,000 people that have benefited from our services with the professional help they need online at a time that is convenient for them.
+Our online platform here at BetterHelp.com is designed to provide the (more than) one million people that have benefited from our services with the professional help they need online at a time that is convenient for them.